 Part of that question bothered me, and it is a long-held misconception I have always said needs to be more recognized by the industries at the periphery of core science: “I don’t have any skills besides being a scientist.”
 My interaction with that student wasn’t the only time I’ve been asked something like that.
 In fact, I have since realized it’s a concern that plagues many graduate students.
 Isn’t it interesting, that after spending five to seven years wading through the maze of academia and convincing a panel of world-class professors we are worthy of the highest academic degree, the level of our self-confidence is inversely proportional to the number of years we’ve been graduate students?

 Actually, PhDs very much have valuable, relevant skills aside from those directly related to our chosen discipline, but we need to be aware of them ourselves if we expect the world to notice.
 The PhD is not just about performing extensive and original research in your field of choice; it is beyond biology or engineering or history.
 It’s about perseverance in the face of frequently hearing that our hypothesis is wrong, of being made to defend and re-defend our results and of feeling, well, just plain stupid.
-It is about running a lone race with a finish line that can sometimes seem like a mirage; in fact you may suddenly discover you have wound up behind the starting point.
+It is about running a lone race with a finish line that can sometimes seem like a mirage; in fact, you may suddenly discover you have wound up behind the starting point.
 However, I assure you this race has rich rewards, only one of which is the prestigious doctorate degree.
-It presents you with a shiny set of transferrable skills applicable to a wide range of fields and roles, both within and outside academia.
+It presents you with a shiny set of transferable skills applicable to a wide range of fields and roles, both within and outside academia.

 Problem solving is at the forefront of these core skills.
 As we go through our PhD journey, we become experts in how to break down a complex problem to its very core.
 We then work our way up by carefully designing experiments that change one variable at a time while modifying our hypothesis with results obtained at each stage.
 That approach, that solid training is not to be taken for granted, and it’s not something one can apply to their research projects alone.
 The beauty of this skill is that it can be transferred to any complex problem in any business.
 Therein lies a PhD’s value: in designing strategy and analyzing convoluted webs of data to find solutions and future directions.
 We had to do it to get our degree with little to no help; we can certainly apply it over and over again in other situations!